 We find solutions and achieve consensus on critical issues by working with lawmakers across the political spectrum.

-We are a champion for nature
+We are champions for nature

-Indigenous peoples’ and local communities’ knowledge and traditional practices are critical to implementing climate change solutions, and conserving ecosystem services.
+Indigenous peoples’ and local communities’ knowledge and traditional practices are critical to implementing climate change solutions and conserving ecosystem services.
 Conservation International partners with Indigenous peoples and local communities to ensure their full and effective participation in national and international policy dialogues and planning processes.

 We also work with municipal and state governments to prioritize nature in their economic growth policies.

 Through our technical guidance, training workshops and other community engagement, Conservation International and partners build knowledge and capacity to inform and guide long-term national policies and development discussions.

 Conservation International’s policy experts and scientists engage with international organizations to promote action in a wide range of key areas — from ocean conservation to land-use reform.
 We leverage field experience and scientific expertise to provide policy and technical advice to decision makers in preparation for and during United Nations processes.

 Conservation International works to equip decision-makers with accessible policy-relevant science to restore and protect critical ecosystems as part of global climate action.
 Natural climate solutions — actions that conserve, restore or improve the use or management of ecosystems, while increasing carbon storage and/or avoiding greenhouse gas emissions — are essential if the world is to limit global temperate rise to 1.5 degrees Celsius, in line with the goals of the U.N.
 Paris Agreement.